-But as soon as the light came into view ahead, so too did something else: the froth of waves lashing nearby rocks.
+But as soon as the light came into view, so, too, did the froth of waves lashing rocks.

-All hands were already on deck at the time.
-Orders came from the revered captain to tack ship.
+All hands were on deck.
+Orders came from Williams to tack ship.
 Before the vessel could change course, it crashed onto the jagged rocks about a mile from the lighthouse.

 For hours, the Maritana was pummeled by the unforgiving sea.
-The waves churned up by the storm were relentless, delivering incessant jabs as it sat stuck amidships.
+The waves churned up by the storm delivered incessant jabs amidships.
 Eventually, the sturdy wooden vessel could no longer endure, according to books about the shipwreck and several varying newspaper accounts from the time.

-A gap opened beneath Williams’s feet, as the ship split in half later in the morning.
-“Look out for yourselves!” he shouted to those on board.
+A gap opened beneath Williams’s feet, as the ship split in half.
+“Look out for yourselves!” he shouted.

-The demise of the Maritana in 1861 has been called one of the region’s “most violent shipwrecks,” a catastrophic event that reportedly claimed the lives of 13 passengers and 11 members of the crew.
-But the area’s towering monument to the tragedy was erected some 16 miles inland, near the back of a sleepy historic burial ground in Dedham.
+The demise of the Maritana has been called one of the region’s “most violent shipwrecks,” an event that reportedly claimed the lives of 13 passengers and 11 crew members.
+But the area’s towering monument to the tragedy was erected some 16 miles inland, near the back of a historic burial ground in Dedham.

 “What is it doing there?” reader Brian Keaney wondered.
-The town’s Old Village Cemetery, where the marker bearing Williams’s name can be found, certainly doesn’t offer sweeping views of the Atlantic or the distant harbor islands.
-The closest water is the tendrils of the Charles River.
+The town’s Old Village Cemetery, where the marker bearing Williams’s name is found, doesn’t offer sweeping views of the Atlantic or the harbor islands.

-Our journey to connect the dots between a suburban town and a deadly shipwreck meant navigating through folklore about a cursed artifact, and wading into New England’s rich maritime history.
+Our journey to connect the dots between a suburban town and a deadly shipwreck meant navigating through folklore about a cursed artifact and wading into New England’s maritime history.

 First, the Maritana.

-It was “a fine vessel,” reported a Nov.
-9, 1861, issue of The Boston Pilot, which recounted the shipwreck six days after the storm, “991 tons, built at Quincy, Mass., and owned in Providence.”
+It was “a fine vessel,” reported The Boston Pilot, six days after the storm, “991 tons, built at Quincy, Mass., and owned in Providence.”

 But the figurehead’s time on the Maritana was largely uneventful, Snow said — until the ship set sail from Liverpool in September 1861.

-In the stormy early morning hours of Nov.
-3, the ship — stocked with its precious bounty of goods and passengers — finally made its approach to Boston Harbor.
+In the early morning hours of Nov.
+3, the ship — stocked with goods and passengers — finally approached Boston Harbor.

-Around 12:45 a.m., the homeward journey began to unravel, however, when the breakers were spotted around the same time as the lighthouse.
-The Maritana was “soon to become the prey of the angry elements,” the Boston Evening Transcript reported.
+Around 12:45 a.m., the journey unraveled, however, when breakers were spotted around the same time as the lighthouse.

-Things only worsened as the hours ticked on.
-The sea broke constantly over the stuck vessel, “which lifted and hung among the rocks amidships.”
+The sea broke constantly over the vessel, “which lifted and hung among the rocks amidships.”

 “At the moment the vessel parted, Capt.
 Williams was standing on the quarterdeck,” the Transcript reported.
 “He went down between the broken fragments, which closing suddenly caught the Captain by the head and crushed it in a frightful manner.”

 In all, about two dozen people died.
-Some were lost to the ocean’s gaping maw, while others, including Williams, washed ashore, their bodies returned to land along with some of the vessel’s cargo.
+Some were lost to the ocean, while the bodies of others, including Williams, washed ashore.

-About a dozen people survived the ordeal.
-When the weather cleared by late afternoon, they were found, clinging to the rocks, by a rescue operation launched from Hull, according to “Storms and Shipwrecks in Boston Bay, and The Record of Life Savers of Hull,” published in 1918.
+Around a dozen people survived.
+They were brought to safety by a rescue operation launched from Hull, according to “Storms and Shipwrecks in Boston Bay, and The Record of Life Savers of Hull.”

-But the Maritana was lost: The New York Times reported at the time that “not a vestige of the ship remained.”
+The New York Times reported that “not a vestige of the ship remained.”

-That is, except for its carved figurehead, which was later recovered by fishermen unscathed, the Globe reported in 1899.
-Alleged to be cursed, the artifact passed from owner to owner until it eventually found a permanent home.
+That is, except for its figurehead, which was recovered unscathed.
+Alleged to be cursed, it was passed from owner to owner until it eventually found a home.

-In 1908, the figurehead was gifted to the Bostonian Society, which “put the unlucky lass on display inside the galleries of the Old State House.”
-It’s said that a fire that broke out in the building in 1921 started near the carving.
-Again, it survived.
+In 1908, the figurehead was given to the Bostonian Society, which put it on display.
+It’s said that a fire in 1921 started near the carving.

-So what’s left of the memory of the Maritana, then, beyond tales of the sea?
-There is the one link that can still be seen, bearing us back to the past: the lichen-encrusted monument shaped like a ship’s broken mast.
+So what’s left of the Maritana’s memory?
+There is another link, bearing us back to the past: the lichen-encrusted monument of a ship’s broken mast.

-Some of the archives following the crash listed Williams as “of Providence.”
-But a small blurb buried in a Nov.
+Some archives list Williams as “of Providence.”
+But a small blurb in a Nov.
 8, 1861, edition of the Boston Post told a different story.
-It contained just 12 lines of text — a somber announcement about funeral services.
+It was an announcement about his funeral.

 “The obsequies of the late Capt.
 G. W. Williams of the ill-fated ship Maritana . . . took place from the residence of his family,” it said, “in Dedham.”

-To glean a bit more about Williams’s grave marker, we contacted Joan Pagliuca, a Dedham Historical Society board member and tour guide.
-We met inside the Old Village Cemetery, where the four-sided marker sits beneath a large oak tree, guarded by a shin-high border.
+To learn more about Williams’s grave marker, we contacted Joan Pagliuca, a Dedham Historical Society board member.
+She met us at Old Village Cemetery, where a large tree towers over the four-sided marker, guarded by a shin-high border.

-On the front of the monument is a small replica of the Maritana, carved into the stone.
-The image shows the ship approaching what’s probably Boston Light.
-If you get close enough, you can see the details of its sails and masts, waves rippling beneath it with the gusts from the wind.
+A replica of the ship is carved in the stone.
+It is depicted approaching what’s probably Boston Light.
+If you get close enough, you can see the details of its sails and masts.